 As outlined in its interchange announcement at the end of January, LINK has committed to maintain the broad geographical coverage of the ATM network in the UK and to publish data on progress against this.
-This is the fourth report, which shows the cumulative position, as at October 2018.
+This is the fifth report, which shows the cumulative position, as at November 2018.

 The continuing adoption of new payment methods is reducing the demand for cash and therefore ATM withdrawals.
 The ATM deployment market is responding by reducing the number of free ATMs independently of the interchange reduction.
 LINK’s commitment is to ensure that coverage of the network is not reduced as a result of the changes made to interchange.
 We are also working to maintain coverage as a result in the decline in consumer demand, although ATM management and deployment is a matter that goes beyond LINK’s control alone.
 Protecting the level of interchange, and in some cases increasing the interchange payable, on machines in more remote and rural locations will help to ensure that these ATMs do not close.
 A reduction in interchange rates in busier urban centres has also been made as there is an over-provision of machines in some of these areas.

 LINK has put in place specific arrangements to protect free-to-use ATMs more than 1 kilometre away from their next nearest free-to-use ATM.
 LINK is targeting all of these free machines in more remote and rural areas to remain open to preserve coverage, unless there is another source of cash access available or no consumer from closure.
-In 91 of these locations (click here to view), the free-to-use ATM is no longer transacting or has switched to surcharge (75 reported last month).
-64 of these 91 locations have alternative free access to cash from the Post Office, relate to ATMs that were not in any case already accessible to the general public, or have security issues that make the site unsafe.
-The remaining 27 (23 reported last month) need replacing with another free ATM and subsidies to open a new ATM will be provided by LINK.
-This report gives full details.
+In 102 of these locations (click here to view), the free-to-use ATM is closed or has switched to surcharge (91 reported last month).
+74 of these 102 locations have alternative free access to cash from the Post Office, relate to ATMs that were not in any case already accessible to the general public, or have security issues that make the site unsafe.
+The remaining 28 (27 reported last month) need replacing with another free ATM and subsidies to open a new ATM will be provided by LINK.
+This report gives full details (Appendix 1).

 A full list of Protected ATM locations is also available here.